biolab/orange2/docs/reference/rst/Orange.evaluation.testing.rst

     will generally give the same results, unless special care is taken to randomize it.
 This is opposed to the previous versions where special care needed to be taken to make experiments repeatable.
-    See arguments :obj:`randseed` and :obj:`randomGenerator` for the explanation.
+    See argument obj:`random_generator` for the explanation.

 Example scripts in this section suppose that the data is loaded and a list of learning algorithms is prepared.